-At Sladebank Woods we’re passionate about creating opportunities so that everyone can spend time in nature and learn new skills, but because of the current guidance about social distancing no events or projects are being held at the moment.
-We invite you to spend time reading about the activities that are on hold, and very much look forward to welcoming you later in the year.
+At Sladebank Woods we’re passionate about creating opportunities so that everyone can spend time in nature and learn new skills, but because of the current guidance about social distancing no public events are being held at the moment.
+We invite you to read about our ongoing projects and groups, and very much look forward to welcoming you when the restrictions have been eased.

 Seeing the Woods

 We are forming online pathways to help people connect with nature using technology and this includes those who cannot explore physically.
 Trail cameras are being regularly sited here to capture seasonal images that we humans don’t usually see.
 We’re sharing the best images with you here and on our Facebook page.

 The footage captured by the cameras of the woods’ animal inhabitants has inspired local creator Naomi Wilkinson who has been finding story and meaning through the process of curating these glimpses of wild life into the videos below.
 If you fancy trying this for yourself we have lots of free footage for you to use, and can offer guidance to get you started.
 Get in touch to find out more.

 We’ve joined forces with Dom Thomas from Stroud’s Fungusloci project to use tree stumps to grow mushrooms.
 We need to cut invasive or diseased trees to a stump as part of our woodland management, and Dom has been injecting them with fungus spores to encourage mushrooms to emerge.
 So far we’ve had success with oyster and shiitake mushrooms, and are looking forward to namako, chicken of the woods, lion’s mane and enoki.
 Find out more about our fungus department here!